-The entire lab is excited to participate and present our research at the2023 Biophysical Society meeting.
-The lab joins the BPS with seven contributions from students and post-docs, including talks and posters.
+The lab joins the 2023 Biophysical Society Meeting with seven contributions from students and post-docs.
 Mohd Ahsan, post-doc in the lab, receives the post-doctoral travel award.
-Giulia receives the Theory and Computation Subgroup Early Career Award.

 2022 May: Outstanding Doctoral Dissertation Advisor/Mentoring Award